 Using a 1 gallon pitcher, pour kosher salt into water and stir until it is dissolved and water returns to clear.
 Then add brown sugar and stir until dissolved.

-Mix my rub with melted butter using the recipe below:
+Mix my original rub with melted butter using the recipe below:

 - 1/2 stick of butter (4 TBS)